sneha-28/gittestforbda/README.md

 # gittestforbda
-Repo is for demonstration of git operations
+Repo is for demonstration of git operations.
 This file to say about operations of git on Ubuntu